Nethna-Oshad/Php-Project/README.md

 Php based OOC project

-# 📚 School Management System - User Management Module
+# 📚 Bank Management System - User Management Module

 This is a part of a **School Management System** project developed for the **Object Oriented Concepts (OOC)** module.
 The focus of this section is the **User Management System**, built using **PHP**, **HTML**, and **CSS**.